 How to Use Soap to Stop a Dogs Nail From Bleeding

 To get your dogs nail to stop bleeding with a bar of soap you’ll want to first soften it up by getting it wet.
-After it’s a little mushy you’re going to place your dogs bleeding nail directly into the soap and apply pressure for a few minutes.
+After the soap is a little mushy you’re going to place the soap directly onto your dog’s bleeding nail apply firm pressure for a a couple minutes.

 How to Stop a Dogs Nail From Bleeding With a Bar of Soap:

 - When using a bar of soap dampen it until it gets mushy

 - Push your dogs affected nail directly into the bar of soap

 - Keep the nail in the soap as you apply firm pressure for 3-5 minutes

 If you don’t want to push your dogs paw directly into the soap you can break off a piece and wrap it in a towel before applying.
 Be sure to keep firm pressure for at least 3 minutes to make the bleeding stop.
 When you suspect that the bleeding has stopped take a quick peak first to ensure that it’s worked.

 If the bleeding is minor, try rubbing a bar of clean, scent-free soap over it.
 If the bleeding is steady, wrapping ice within the compressed cloth or paper towel will help lessen the blood flow. – Wahl

 Keep Your Dog Rested After Applying Treatment

 After the initial bleeding has stopped it’s important to keep your dog off his feet for at least 30 minutes.
-Keeping him off his feet will keep him from re-injuring the nail.
-If you have bandages it’s a good idea to wrap your dogs paw to help prevent further injury.
+Keeping him off his feet will keep him from re-injuring the nail, and if you have bandages on hand it’s a good idea to wrap your dogs paw to help prevent further injury.
 And if you’re looking for a relatively easy way to keep your dog still for awhile give him a stuffed Kong to keep him occupied.